reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 In an event-driven architecture where multiple microservices need to communicate with each other, the publisher-subscriber pattern provides an asynchronous communication model to achieve this.
 It enables us to design a **loosely coupled architecture** that is easy to extend and scale.

-In this article, we will be looking at how we can **use [AWS SNS](https://docs.aws.amazon.com/sns/latest/dg) and [SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide) services to implement the publisher-subscriber pattern in Spring Boot** based microservices.
+In this article, we will be looking at how we can **use <a href='https://docs.aws.amazon.com/sns/latest/dg' target='_blank'>AWS SNS</a> and <a href='https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide' target='_blank'>SQS</a> services to implement the publisher-subscriber pattern in Spring Boot** based microservices.

 We will configure a microservice to act as a publisher and send messages to an SNS topic, and another to act as a subscriber which consumes messages from an SQS queue subscribed to that topic.